Monoidal Bousfield Localizations and Algebras over Operads: Bousfield Localization and Commutative Monoids

 While these results only make use of the commutative monoid axiom, in practice we usually desire the strong commutative monoid axiom so that in the category of commutative $R$-algebras cofibrations with cofibrant domains forget to cofibrations in $\M$.
 This is discussed further in \cite{white-commutative-monoids} and numerous examples of model categories satisfying these axioms are given.

 In order to apply the corollary above to verify the hypotheses of Corollary \ref{cor:loc-pres-alg-for-semi} we must give conditions on the maps $\C$ so that if $\M$ satisfies the commutative monoid axiom then so does $L_\C(\M)$.
 As for the pushout product axiom, our method will be to apply Lemma \ref{lemma:left-Quillen-and-loc}, which is just the universal property of Bousfield localization.
 However, $(-)^{\boxprod n}/\Sigma_n$ is not a functor on $\M$, but rather on $\Arr(\M)$.
 The following lemma lets us instead work with the functor $\Sym^n:\M \to \M$ defined by $\Sym^n(X)=X^{\otimes n}/\Sigma_n$.
+This lemma is proved in Appendix A of \cite{white-commutative-monoids}.

 \begin{lemma} Assume that for every $g\in I$, $g^{\boxprod n}/\Sigma_n$ is a cofibration.
 Suppose $f$ is a trivial cofibration between cofibrant objects and $f^{\boxprod n}/\Sigma_n$ is a cofibration for all $n$.
 Then $f^{\boxprod n}/\Sigma_n$ is a trivial cofibration for all $n$ if and only if $\Sym^n(f)$ is a trivial cofibration for all $n$. \end{lemma}